UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.ConvertToDate.json.md

 ### tuktu.processors.ConvertToDate
-Converts a String to a Java Date
+Converts a String to a Java Date.

   * **id** *(type: string)* `[Required]`